 Mina fought the urge to give way, but her mother was in her head and overruled her thoughts, you must treat gentlemen with respect.
 Don’t you dare embarrass me, Mina!
 You are a willful and foolish child.
 You will never become anything of importance, you must start acting like a lady so you will get a good husband.
 No man wants to marry a wild animal.
 The warmth of Holt’s embrace overpowered any fight left.
 Mina allowed him to lead her from the market, further away from her home, across a field, to a small quaint home.
 A home she didn’t expect to encounter.
 Not one she would have placed Holt as inhabitant of.

 Did you enjoy this?
-Leave a comment on the official page – https://kimberlysueiverson.com/dont-go-far-official-page/
+Leave a comment on the official page, or find where to purchase – https://kimberlysueiverson.com/dont-go-far-official-page/